 While most manufacturers of AR-15 rifles in 7.62×39 simply enlarge the bolt face to accept the larger case head, CMMG has gone the extra mile to make everything about the bolt and bolt carrier bigger.
 The bolt has been widened to accept the case head, and they have even increased the thickness of the metal surrounding and supporting the head on the bolt.
 The bolt’s locking lugs are thicker, and sport curved edges instead of the sharp edges on the 5.56 NATO version to reduce the probability that they will crack or shear off.
 The bolt carrier itself is larger too, offering a heavier reciprocating mass to mimic the chunky AK-47 action and provide a little more reliability.

 The one thing that hasn’t changed is the diameter of the rear section of the bolt.
 In order to make the bolt fit into the AR-15 sized buffer tube, the rear of the bolt is the same diameter as a standard AR-15 bolt.
 It’s a similar setup to the Colt 901 rifle, and it works well.

-Out front, the handguard is a keymod affair with a full length top rail.
+Out front is a CMMG RKM15 KeyMod handguard with a full-length top rail.
 I’m a big fan of the keymod systems, and I think their handguard works very nicely with the gun.
 The barrel is a fairly light version (although not as light as Adams Arms’ COR Ultra Lite rifle), and there’s a removable muzzle brake out on the end of the gun to keep some of that recoil out of your shoulder.

 On paper, the gun looks great.
 The chunkier parts might make much of the gun proprietary and not easily swappable with aftermarket offerings, but enough of the gun is standard that it can be tuned to fit the particular shooter.
 The real question, however, is how it shoots on the range.